TikitechMC/docs/docs/config/first-menu.md

 ```

 #### Position
 The position section always requires both the `x` and `y` value to be defined, either in percentages, pixels or a mix of both.
+In certain cases it might be needed to offset based on the div size, in that case you can use `&`. `center` can be used to center a div, it is the same as `50% - 50&`
 Example positions could look like the following
 ```json
 position {